 Welcome to the New Mexico therapist directory at GoodTherapy.org.
 Our directory is the fastest and safest way to find a good counselor or therapist in New Mexico cities.
 We only include professional therapists, counselors, and psychologists whose work accords, in attitude and orientation, to the elements of good therapy.
-Find a therapist or counselor in your New Mexico zip code, or click on the links below to see the counselors in your city:
+Find a therapist or counselor in your New Mexico zip code, or click on the links below to see the counselors in your city.
+If you are looking for telehealth therapy you can click here to see all New Mexico telehealth therapists.

 Data collected from the United States Census Bureau suggests more than 2 million people live in New Mexico.
 About 15.8% of the population was age 65 or older, while 23.8% was under 18.
 Roughly 50.4% of the population is female.